statonlab/tripal_manage_analyses/README.md

 * local__genome_browser
 * local__transcriptome_viewer

 These fields are for listing **analysis** entities associated with an organism.
-Because HWG uses different bundles for different analysis types, we have unique fields for the bundles we want to showcase: transcriptome or genome assemblies.
+There are unique fields for the transcriptome and genome assembly bundles, so that the user can quickly find these analyses and hte corresponding data.

 To use the above fields, you also need the field for linking analysis to organism: